Structure and modules

-In the second half of your PhD programme, you will embark on an original research project and produce a 45,000-word thesis based on the research proposal that you developed in Part One.
+In the second part of your PhD programme, you will embark on an original research project and produce a 45,000-word thesis based on the research proposal that you developed in Part One.

-Part Two (years 3 and 4) centres on researching, writing, and then defend your thesis during a viva voce oral examination by both external and internal examiners.
+Part Two (year 3 onwards) centres on researching, writing, and then defending your thesis during a viva voce oral examination by both external and internal examiners.